sau-dj/sau-dj/README.md

 ### Hi there 👋
-I'm a motivated data wizard skilled in SQL, Python, R, PowerBI, and Excel.
+I'm a data wizard skilled in SQL, Python, R, PowerBI, and Excel.
 Experienced in gathering, cleaning, analyzing, and visualizing data to drive insights.
-Passionate about leveraging data to enable data-driven decision making.
+Passionate about leveraging data to enable data-driven decision-making.

 📫 How to reach me: ...
 LinkedIn: [linkedin.com/in/jadhav-saurabh](https://www.linkedin.com/in/jadhav-saurabh/)